Kaimor777/terraform2eks-w-argo-nginx-ingress/README.md

 helm get manifest argo-cd -n argo-cd
 ```
 and add the helm manigest output to a file named ingress.yaml or argo-cd.yaml outputs into application-charts/templates/<app-folder>/ folder in the repo.
-Then logg in to ArgoCD and sync the git repo and application-charts/templates/<app-name> path.
+Then log in to ArgoCD and sync the git repo and application-charts/templates/<app-name> path.